View trusted insights from KidsHealth.org, the No. 1 most-viewed health site for children, created by the experts at Nemours.

 A sprain occurs when the ligaments, which hold bones together, are overstretched and partially torn.
 A strain is when a muscle or tendon is overstretched or torn.
 Sprains and strains generally cause swelling and pain, and there may be bruises around the injured area.
 Most sprains and strains, after proper medical evaluation, can be treated at home.

 For a Suspected Broken Bone:

-- If the injury involves your child's neck or back, do not move him unless the child is in imminent danger.
+- Do not move a child whose injury involves the neck or back, unless he or she is in imminent danger.
 Movement can cause serious nerve damage.
 Phone for emergency medical help.
-If your child must be moved, the neck and back must be completely immobilized first.
-Keeping your child's head, neck, and back in alignment, move the child as a unit.
+If the child must be moved, the neck and back must be completely immobilized first, ideally with at least one other person assisting you.
+Keeping the head, neck, and back in alignment, move the child together as a unit.

-- If your child has an open break (bone protrudes through the skin) and there is severe bleeding, apply pressure on the bleeding area with a gauze pad or a clean piece of clothing or other material.
+- If a child has an open break (bone protrudes through the skin) call 911 immediately.
+If there is severe bleeding, apply pressure on the bleeding area with a gauze pad or a clean piece of clothing or other material.
 Do not wash the wound or try to push back any part of the bone that may be sticking out.